albert-robert-schumann/OpCore-Simplify-FixVulnerabilities/README.md

 > Deleting the funding.yml file as it is only for the official repository, not this one.

+> The updater in the release-preview branch was the last one that still pulled updates from the official repository.
+Now even that one is pulling updates from this repository instead.

 > Disabling TPM via SSDTs if for example the motherboard doesn't offer disabling TPM at all (currently in beta)

 ## **Minimum OS requirements to even run OpCore-Simplify at all**